 The structures, sit mostly at the foothills of the Pavagadh hills.
 Champaner Pavagadh architecture represents a perfect blend of ancient Rajputana and Islamic architecture.
 The Great Mosque/ Jama Masjid housed therein, became the benchmark model for later mosque structures built in India.

-A composite site of a 14th century Hindu capital and a 16th century Islamic capital, Champaner Pavgadh is a representation of the cultural heritage of Gujarat and makes for a major contribution to India’s history.
+A composite site of a 14th-century Hindu capital and a 16th-century Islamic capital, Champaner Pavgadh is a representation of the cultural heritage of Gujarat and makes for a major contribution to India’s history.

-Most parts of the city, except of the major structural remains of the main buildings and forts, are either in ruins, or buried and unexcavated.
+Most parts of the city, except for the major structural remains of the main buildings and forts, are either in ruins, or buried and unexcavated.
 But whatever remains, depict the essential features of the ancient township – royal estates, utility buildings, religious and cultural monuments, drainage systems, water supply installations, military structures, agricultural site, administrative buildings, etc.

 In 1803, some British traders visited the town of Champaner and discovered it to be in ruins and wildly overgrown.
 They re-founded the town and for a brief period, became a great exporter of silk, with production facilities like washing and preparing raw silk.
 However, in 1812, a cholera epidemic wiped out a big chunk of the population.
 By 1828, after major colonization, the town was deserted again and later occupied only by native tribes.

-It was only in the recent decades that Champaner Pavgadh was rediscovered as an integral part of Gujarat’s heritage as well as a landmark of Indian history.
+It was only in recent decades that Champaner Pavgadh was rediscovered as an integral part of Gujarat’s heritage as well as a landmark of Indian history.